 - generalized vitiligo

-Non-segmental vitiligo appears on both sides of a person’s body, such as on both shoulders.
-This form of vitiligo will often begin developing on a person’s hands, feet, or around the eyes or mouth.
+Nonsegmental vitiligo appears on both sides of a person’s body, including both shoulders.
+This form of vitiligo often develops on the hands, on the feet, or around the eyes or mouth.

-If a person has non-segmented vitiligo, they may notice it begins with a rapid loss of pigment, followed by a pause.
-Pigment loss may start again at a later stage, before pausing again, and continue in this way.
+If a person has nonsegmental vitiligo, they may notice that it begins with a rapid loss of pigment, followed by a pause.
+Pigment loss may resume later before pausing again and continue in this way.

-Another characteristic of non-segmented vitiligo is a color loss that gradually expands, covering larger areas of the body.
+Another characteristic of nonsegmental vitiligo is a color loss that gradually expands, covering larger areas of the body.

 Segmental vitiligo, also known as unilateral vitiligo, appears on just one area of the body, such as an arm or the face.
-Around half of the people who have segmental vitiligo also lose some pigment in their hair or body hair.
+Around half of people with segmental vitiligo also lose some pigment in their hair or body hair.

-A person with segmental vitiligo will usually find it develops at a young age, then stops developing after a year or so.
+A person with segmental vitiligo will usually find that it develops at a young age and then stops developing after a year or so.

-Vitiligo causes a loss of pigment from a person’s skin.
+Vitiligo causes a loss of pigment in a person’s skin.
 A person can develop vitiligo anywhere on their skin.
 Symptoms of vitiligo include:

 - patches of light or white skin